Articles

 Peer-to-peer health advocates receive generous funding--and a new name!

 Thanksgiving month is the perfect time to acknowledge the many generous organizations that make our student engagement work possible.
 This ten-year-old program supports student leaders to become change agents on their campus and in their communities.
-Our Adult Allies recruit students; guide them to develop their skills and critical thinking abilities through modules on peer support as well as on physical and mental health; and support their execution of campus and community-wide health campaigns.
+Our Adult Allies guide students to develop their critical thinking abilities through modules on peer support as well as on physical and mental health, and support them as they plan and execute campus and community-wide health campaigns.

-The Carol and James Collins Foundation is once again supporting an Adult Ally for the current school year.
-FCancer, which has long supported our students in health campaigns on cancer prevention, particularly the HPV vaccine, has come forward again to avert future tragic consequences in the lives of young people.
+The Carol and James Collins Foundation is once again generously supporting an Adult Ally for the current school year.
+FCancer, which has long supported our students in health campaigns on cancer prevention and the HPV vaccine, has come forward again to avert tragic consequences in the lives of young people.
 The Green Foundation has generously continued its general operating support, used in part to support the WYAs.

-Health Net generously supported four WYA groups in their mental health peer-to-peer work, supplying needed salary support for our Adult Allies as well as campaign supplies and student stipends.
-Another consistent funder is Insperity, the company to which we outsource much of our human resources needs; they also helped support the students’ mental health campaigns.
+Health Net beneficently supported four WYA groups in their mental health peer-to-peer work, supplying needed salary support for our Adult Allies as well as campaign supplies and student stipends.
+Another consistent funder is Insperity, the company to which we outsource much of our human resources needs; they also helped support the students’ mental health campaigns this year.

 UniHealth Foundation has made a crucial contribution by supporting two schools over a two-year period.
 Last but not least, the Children and Youth Behavioral Health Initiative granted by the state’s Department of Public Health, Office of Health Equity, is supporting six of our campuses over a three-year period.
 This grant covers salary support, student stipends, and campaign materials as well.